oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/external-secrets/integrating-external-vault.md

 # Prerequiste

-Currently, the operator only supports Hashicorp and OCI vault.
+Currently, the operator only supports Hashicorp vault.

 In order to integrate with external vault, you must have